 Location is not the most important thing.
 It is how well you can deliver and how fast.

-I’ll talk about this later in the article.
+This advice is in my small chops business plan but I’ll talk about this later here in the article.

 Seriously, this is always the question on every Nigerians’ mind when it comes to starting businesses in Nigeria.
 And this is a good question because we all know the major reason for starting a business is to make profits.